Pull to refresh

 Overview

 For decades, simulating the physics of airplane wings, nuclear weapons, or weather systems required warehouse-sized supercomputers consuming megawatts of power.
-Researchers at Sandia National Laboratories have now demonstrated that brain-inspired neuromorphic chips can solve these same equations—the partial differential equations underlying nearly all physics simulations—with a fraction of the energy.
+Researchers at Sandia National Laboratories have now demonstrated that brain-inspired neuromorphic chips can solve these same equations (the partial differential equations underlying nearly all physics simulations) with a fraction of the energy.

-The breakthrough, published in Nature Machine Intelligence, arrives as data centers' electricity consumption threatens to double by 2026, driven largely by artificial intelligence.
-Neuromorphic computing, which mimics how biological neurons communicate through discrete electrical spikes rather than continuous signals, could enable complex scientific simulations on devices small enough to fit inside a drone or satellite—or scale up to replace the most energy-hungry machines in the nuclear weapons complex.
+Neuromorphic computing mimics how biological neurons communicate through discrete electrical spikes rather than continuous signals.
+This could enable complex scientific simulations on devices small enough to fit inside a drone or satellite.
+It could also scale up to replace the most energy-hungry machines in the nuclear weapons complex.

 Key Indicators